Beach Park Community Consolidated School District 3

 Beach Park School District 3 is an Illinois school district in the Lake County village of Beach Park.
-Beach Park SD 3 governs four elementary schools (Oak Crest Elementary School, Howe Elementary School, Newport Elementary School, and Kenneth Murphy Elementary School) and one middle school (Beach Park Middle School).
+Beach Park School District 3 governs four elementary schools (Oak Crest Elementary School, Howe Elementary School, Newport Elementary School, and Kenneth Murphy Elementary School) and one middle school (Beach Park Middle School).

 Schools

 Kenneth Murphy School

 Kenneth Murphy School is an elementary school that serves kindergarten through fifth grade.
-As of 2024, the school's principal is Mr. Gabe Cappozzo.
+As of 2024, the school's principal is Mrs. Megan Goedken and Ms. Brianne Berry as Assistant Principal.

 Howe Elementary School

 Howe School is an elementary school that offers kindergarten through fifth grade.
-As of 2024, the school's principal is Ms. Brianne Berry.
+As of 2024, the school's principal is Mr. Chris Anderson.

 Newport School

 Newport School is an elementary school that offers kindergarten through fifth grade.
-As of 2024, the school's principal is Mr. Christopher Anderson.
+As of 2024, the school's principal is Dr. Laurie Garris.

 Oak Crest School

 Oak Crest School is an elementary school that offers kindergarten through fifth grade.
 As of 2024, the school's principal is Ms. Jennifer Convey.